janko/goliath-rack_proxy/README.md

 # Goliath::RackProxy

 Allows you to use [Goliath] as a web server for your Rack app, giving you streaming requests and responses.

+## DEPRECATED

+**This gem is deprecated in favor of [Falcon].
+Falcon is a web server that utilizes non-blocking IO to process requests and responses in a streaming fashion without tying up web workers.
+It's built on top of the [async ecosystem], which is a promising alternative to EventMachine.**

 ## Motivation